puppetlabs/trapperkeeper/README.md

 *NOTE* that if you intend to write multiple services and load them into the same Trapperkeeper instance, it can end up being tricky to deal with varying sets of command line options that are supported by the different services.
-For this reason, it is generably preferable to configure the services via the configuration files and not rely on command-line arguments.
+For this reason, it is generally preferable to configure the services via the configuration files and not rely on command-line arguments.

 But, if you absolutely must... :)